Moulik07/SVIP--Internship/readme_Phase-2.md

 - Created histograms for each numerical column, allowing for a better understanding of data distributions.

-## Results and Insights

-- The dataset comprises [Insert Notable Insights About Data].
-- [Insert Any Other Key Findings and Insights Here].

-## Getting Started

-To replicate this project on your local machine, follow these steps:

-1. Clone this repository: `git clone [Repository URL]`
-2. Install the required libraries: `pip install pandas matplotlib seaborn`
-3. Run the `code.py` script: `python code.py`

 ## Conclusion

 This project has been a valuable learning experience, enhancing my data analysis and visualization skills.
 I've gained insights into the dataset's characteristics and its potential impact on decision-making.

 I'm excited to share this project with the community and welcome any feedback or discussions about data science and analysis.

-## Connect with Me

-Let's connect on LinkedIn to discuss data science, analysis, and more!
-[Insert LinkedIn Profile Link]

----

-Feel free to replace the placeholder texts in square brackets with actual information about your project.
-Additionally, customize the GitHub README as needed to best represent your Phase 2 project.